top of page

 3. Wrap your fabric over the top, again using basting spray to adhere.

 4. With a needle and strong thread, sew from one side of the raw edge of the fabric to the other and pull tightly until the fabric is smoothly pulled over the cardboard.
 This will help to make sure that the fabric is secure when in use.
+You could also use a staple gun for this.

 5. Cut two pieces of elastic slightly shorter than the diagonal measurement of the board.
 Stretch from corner to corner pinning at the back.
 If your drawing pins tend to pop out, use strong tape to hold them in place.